 Yes, it is a good land but!
 There is the BIG but in Verse 28.
 It says, “but the people who live there are powerful, and the cities are fortified and very large.”
 This is maybe how you feel.
-Yes, these are good courses.
+Yes, these are good discipleship courses.
 Yes, there are many hungry students.
 Yes, we need this in our country.
-We need it in our province; the people of region need it.
+We need it in our province; the people of our region need it.
 But there are many obstacles!
 “But the people who live there are powerful and the cities are fortified and very large.”
 Yes, we should do these things but there are many problems.
 There were the Amalekites, there were Hittites and Jebusites and Canaanites.
 Wow!
 There was a multitude of difficulties out there.
 I mean, do you have difficulties or do you have difficulties?
 There are still old communists left over.
 The economic system is totally not working.
 Transportation is a mess.
 There are Khazaks and there are Azerbajanies and there are Georgians and Muslims who object to what you want to do.
 And, oh, there is a host of these obstacles out there.
 There are many more problems than what you can think of.
 One brother went to the Far East four times.
 Three times he was robbed.
 He was a huge guy, that brother.
 If it were me, I probably would have been robbed six times.
 Then someone says, “Stop!
 Quit your whining.
 Let’s get on with it!”

 3. WE CAN DO IT